It happens to many of us when getting ready to paint or refinish furniture that we realize it is a laminate surface.

 Laminate on countertops, tabletops, cabinets, etc., is not as absorbent as natural wood, so you should let the gel stain dry for a few days between coats before you apply the top coat.

-Also, make sure you understand the differences between gel and standard stains that will help you make the best-informed decision about which one will work better for your laminate project.
+Also, make sure you understand the differences between gel and standard stains which will help you make the best-informed decision about which one will work better for your laminate project.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.